JS-Aakash/AutoFix-AI/DEPLOY_RAILWAY.md

 ## Troubleshooting

+### "The executable kestra could not be found"
+- **Cause**: Dockerfile CMD/ENTRYPOINT was incorrect
+- **Fix**: Updated in latest version - make sure you pull latest changes
+- **Solution**: The Dockerfile now properly inherits from `kestra/kestra:latest` without overriding the entrypoint

 ### App crashes on start
 - Check the **Logs** in Railway dashboard
 - Verify environment variables are set correctly